Skip to main content

 ENVIRONMENT VARIABLES

-BLOCKCHAIN0X_API_KEY and BLOCKCHAIN0X_AGENT_ID come from the agent's settings page after creation.
-BLOCKCHAIN0X_SIGNING_SECRET is needed in the process that handles webhooks.
-If your graph runs in one process and your webhook handler in another, both need access to the same checkpointer (e.g. shared Postgres) so they can find each other's state.
+BLOCKCHAIN0X_API_KEY is a sk_test_ testnet or sk_live_ mainnet key from your dashboard; the client reads it from the environment.
+BLOCKCHAIN0X_WEBHOOK_SECRET (returned once when you create or rotate a webhook) is needed in the process that handles webhooks.
+If your graph runs in one process and the handler in another, both need the same checkpointer (e.g. shared Postgres) so the handler can find the suspended thread.

 FULL GRAPH EXAMPLE